deviodigital/install-github-updater/README.md

 # Install GitHub Updater
-A drop-in class to install / activate the GitHub Updater plugin
+A drop-in class to install / activate the <a href="https://github.com/afragen/github-updater" target="_blank">GitHub Updater</a> plugin

 ## How it works
 This drop-in checks to see if the GitHub Updater plugin is installed.
 If not installed, it will display an `Install Now` link, which will automatically install and activate the plugin.